PBBlabwlz/PUF_Label/README.md

 Data: original readout images and digitized readout images of PUF labels acquired  in ideal lab condition and lab condition with additional noise sources.

-Code: process and encode original readout images, authentication based on similarity index method, and XXX.
+Code: process and encode original readout images, authentication based on similarity index method, and authentication based on metric-learning method.

 # Dataset
 Dataset is contained in following folders.